 Vive Wrist Brace

-Yogis looking to improve their “A” game will love Vive wrist brace.
+Yogis looking to improve their “A” game will love Vive wrist supports.
 With Vive Wrist Brace, you’ll enjoy maximum support and assistance when engaging in your favourite activities.

-Featuring a reversible design, this wrist support brace for yoga can be easily adjusted to fit either the right or left hand.
-Plus, the metal splints that come with this wrist brace can be removed to improve the stiffness of the brace.
+Featuring a reversible design, this wrist brace for yoga can be easily adjusted to fit either the right or left hand.
+Plus, the metal splints that come with this wrist brace can be removed to improve the stiffness of the wrist wrap for ideal support and compression.

 With the ability to retain therapeutic heat, this wrist brace will improve circulation while speeding up the healing process.